 Choral Evensong 6–7.15pm

 Within this schedule, there are various breaks.
-There is one men’s voice and one women’s voice Sunday each term, and on occasions the choral scholars will sing services on their own.
+There is one lower voices and one upper voices Sunday each term, and on occasions the choral scholars will sing services on their own.

 All Saints is an inclusive parish church, worshipping in the catholic tradition of the Church of England, that welcomes anyone, regardless of age, gender, sexuality, physical ability or ethnic background.